Eribloot/Eribloot/README.md

- *I'd like to preface with the fact that my github and programming journey is still **very** much in it's infancy. please bear with me.*

-- Hello there, all who view this!
-My screen name is Eribloot, although on some other platforms I am on it will be Eriblazer.

-- If you haven't checked out my general bio on my profile, I'm interested in cooking, coffee brewing, and programming to name a few things.
-    I've retained a bit about a few of the languages I've studied from my time in college, primarily Java and C++!

-- Right now, I'm focusing on web development!
-    As of typing this up, I have studied the essentials of web development on the frontend and a bit of the backend; I have worked with Javascript,             HTML5/CSS3, and a little PHP, and have also learned the ReactJs, and I am currently studying Typescript and Angular!

-- You can reach me by email if you would like to reach out about anything!
-Seriously, anything.
-We can talk about the difference between whole coffee beans and pre-ground beans.

-    Thanks for reading, and lets see where this goes!

 <!---
 Eribloot/Eribloot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.